google/oss-fuzz/docs/getting-started/new_project_guide.md

 - An organization email address is used.

 ### sanitizers (optional) {#sanitizers}
 The list of sanitizers to use.
+Possible values are: `address`, `memory` and `undefined`.
 If you don't specify a list, `sanitizers` uses a default list of supported sanitizers (currently ["address"](https://clang.llvm.org/docs/AddressSanitizer.html) and ["undefined"](https://clang.llvm.org/docs/UndefinedBehaviorSanitizer.html)).